 Treating bone complications

-Because cancer treatments involve the killing and/or removal of abnormal and normal cells from the body, there are usually unpleasant side effects that go along with them.
-In some cases, a person may feel like the treatment is even worse than the cancer.
+Cancer treatments involve getting rid of abnormal and normal cells from the body, so you may experience unpleasant side effects.
+In some cases, you may feel like the treatment is even worse than the cancer.
 It’s important to realize that the pain and discomfort of treatment will go away.
 Healthy cells do recover.

 Cancer treatments can cause pain and sickness.
 Chemotherapy treatments may result in mouth sores, nausea, nerve damage, and diarrhea.
 Radiation therapy can lead to burning pain and scarring.
-Surgery is, of course, painful and requires significant time for recovery.
+Surgery can be painful and may require significant time for recovery.

 Lymphedema is best caught early.
 It can be treated with physical therapy, massage, or a compression sleeve.
 Pain can be treated with over-the-counter pain relievers, or a doctor may prescribe a stronger painkiller.
 Side effects from chemotherapy can sometimes be treated with other medications.

-You should let your doctor know any time you experience pain or other unpleasant complications from your cancer or your treatment.
+Any time you experience pain or other unpleasant complications from your cancer or your treatment, let your doctor know.
 They can determine if the symptoms indicate a more serious problem, and can also work with you to manage symptoms and help you feel better, faster.